Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 How does the belly button heal after laparoscopic surgery?

-The belly button typically heals well after laparoscopic surgery, with minimal scarring and low risk of complications.
-The small incisions made in or around the navel usually close quickly due to good blood supply, resulting in faint scars hidden within the natural folds.
+The belly button typically heals well after laparoscopic surgery, with minimal scarring and a low risk of complications.
+The small incisions made in or around the navel usually close quickly, often resulting in faint scars hidden within the natural folds.

 What changes can occur to the belly button after laparoscopic surgery?